 There are two sections with alternative routes.
 Between Cogshead and Wanlock Water there is the standard SUW route which takes a direct line across the upland moors and the longer alternative which I imagine exists to provide a detour if the moors are in use for grouse shooting.
 It winds north along forestry tracks through what is mostly forest on the map but is much more open now after felling.
 This track joins the “Set in Stone” geology trail for the last 2.8 miles into Wanlockhead.
 We returned to walk the alternative route in August and found the coin horde we had missed before.

-The other alternative route offers a choice between a high level route over Croft Head (637m) or a low level route beside Wamphray Water.
+We walked the other alternative route in October.
+It offers a choice between a high level route over Croft Head (637m) or a low level route beside Wamphray Water.
 I can only presume this is to offer a detour if the lower level route is closed for forestry operations or the weather makes the high level route too dangerous.